Does Concentration Drive the Scatter in the Stellar-to-Halo Mass Relation of Galaxy Clusters?: Data and Measurements

-Since DECaLS is roughly 1.5 to 2 magnitudes deeper than SDSS in the r-band, the effective source number density is higher in DECaLS~($1.8$ arcmin$^{-2}$), about five times larger than in SDSS, while the typical shape noise in DECaLS~($0.23$) is slightly higher than in SDSS~($0.21$).
-Therefore, we expect the uncertainties in the DECaLS weak lensing signal to be smaller by about a factor of two compared to the SDSS~($\sqrt{5}{\times}(0.21/0.23)$).
+Since DECaLS is roughly 1.5 to 2 magnitudes deeper than SDSS in the r-band, the effective source number density is higher in DECaLS~($1.8$ arcmin$^{-2}$), about five times larger than in SDSS~\footnote{We have included the critical surface density $\Sigma_c$ weighting in the calculation of effective source number densities.}, while the typical shape noise in DECaLS~($0.23$) is slightly higher than in SDSS~($0.21$).
+Therefore, we expect the uncertainties in the DECaLS weak lensing signal to be smaller by about a factor of two compared to the SDSS~($\sqrt{5}{\times}(0.21/0.23)$) for the same area coverage~(the effective source areas of our DECaLS and SDSS measurements are both ${~}9000$ deg$^2$).
 For both measurements in SDSS and DECals, we employ the same prescription as outlined in \citet{Mandelbaum2005, Mandelbaum2013} to apply the ``boost factor'', to correct for the fact that the lensing signal is diluted by the inclusion of sources that are physically associated with the lens~(therefore not really lensed).
+We derive the uncertainties of both sets of cluster weak lensing measurements using the Jackknife resampling method, by dividing the sample footprint into 200 contiguous regions of the same area.

 The top panel of Figure~\ref{fig:wlsignals} shows the cluster weak lensing measurements of the low~(blue) and high~(red) $\msbcg$ subsamples.
 Open squares and filled circles are the surface density contrast~($\ds$) profiles measured from SDSS and DECaLS shear catalogues, respectively.
 For each subsample, the two sets of shear catalogues yield consistent $\ds$ profiles.
 As expected, the uncertainties in the DECaLS measurements are smaller than SDSS by a factor of ${\sim}2$, consistent with our expectation.
 Focusing on the DECaLS measurements with smaller errorbars, we find that the two subsamples share similar $\ds$ profiles at projected distances above $1\hmpc$; The two $\ds$ profiles start to differ below $r_p{\sim}1\hmpc$, with the high-$\msbcg$ subsample showing a much steeper increase toward smaller scales than the low-$\msbcg$ subsample, which shows a flattening profile into the inner 100$\hkpc$.
 This discrepancy on small scales can be seen more clearly in the bottom panel of Figure~\ref{fig:wlsignals}, where we show the ratio of the high and low-$\msbcg$ $\ds$ profiles from SDSS~(open squares) and DECaLS~(filled circles) measurements.
 The SDSS measurements display very similar behaviors in the ratio profile, albeit with much larger uncertainties.